 Types of farm records

-A common question among farmers are the types or examples of the farm records one can keep?
+A common question among farmers is the examples of farm records one can keep?
 Big farms are advised to have a data management manual in the business.
 It will outline the laws to gather, analyze, store, retrieve and share business information.

-Besides the manuals, a small farm no matter the size can maintain over 20 relevant farm records.
+Besides the manuals, a small farm no matter the size can maintain over 20 types of farm records.
 We group them into five major types as follows;

-- Financial & Statutory records (cost tracking, licenses)
+1. Financial and statutory records (cost tracking, licenses)

 This article gives you a list and a brief explanation of the key business records an agriculture-based business should keep.
 They are.